The Global Health Program for Fellows and Scholars has replaced this program.

-The Fogarty International Clinical Research Scholars and Fellows (FICRS-F) Program offered one-year mentored clinical research training experience for doctoral students and post-doctoral candidates in health-related professions from the U.S. and low- and middle-income countries (LMICs), as defined by the World Bank.
-(See The World Bank Country and Lending Groups to identify countries with low- or middle-income economies.)
+The Fogarty International Clinical Research Scholars and Fellows (FICRS-F) program offered one-year mentored clinical research training experience for doctoral students and post-doctoral candidates in health-related professions from the U.S. and low- and middle-income countries (LMICs), as defined by the World Bank.
 All research training sites were established NIH-funded research sites in LMICs, especially in Africa, Asia and South America.

-This program is supported by Fogarty International Center through a competitive grant to Vanderbilt University.
+This program was supported by Fogarty International Center through a competitive grant to Vanderbilt University.